 Explore the Old City of Fez el-Bali

 Step into a time warp in this 9th-century medina, the world’s most active medieval city.
-With culturally important fondouks, riads, medersas, mosques, and palaces dating back 1,000 years filling the 9,500 alleyways, it’s no surprise Fez el-Bali is a UNESCO World Heritage Site.
-Check our proposal Fes Desert Tours and explore with us this culturally city also we can combine it with Merzouga Sahara desert in few days desert trip.
+With culturally important fondouks, riads, Medersas, Mosques, and palaces dating back 1,000 years filling the 9,500 alleyways, it’s no surprise Fez el-Bali is a UNESCO World Heritage Site.
+Check our proposal Fes Desert Tours and explore with us this cultural city also we can combine it with Merzouga Sahara desert in few days of the desert trip.

 Coming to Merzouga, the small town known as the Desert Gate, you have the opportunity to sit in dedicated cars across the windswept Erg-Chebbi sand dunes and watch the sunset or sunrise fall brightly into the desert.
-In particular, here you can camel trek experience and overnight in a desert camp & much more desert activities.
+In particular, here you can camel trek experience and overnight in a desert camp & much more desert activities in Merzouga.

 Nestled on Rif Mountain, this lovely city is also known as the blue Pearls because people here have traditionally painted the entire city in blue.
 In the sunshine of Africa, the city is like a cool coat and the place to produce photos can not be … bad.
 Chefchaouen brings a sense of calm, peace, fresh air, pleasant.

 It is called the city of winds due to the frequent blowing of the coastal winds and its marine atmosphere.

 The city is characterized by Portuguese, French, and Berber architecture, with its streets winding like a maze.